YouTube TV: 2017–2018

+2019–2020

 The service expanded to cover 98% of U.S. households by January 2019.
 In March 2019, YouTube TV launched in Glendive, Montana, thus making the service available in all 210 American television markets.
-On April 10, 2019, YouTube TV added nine networks owned by Discovery, Inc. (including Discovery Channel, HGTV, Food Network, TLC, Animal Planet and OWN), bringing the service's lineup up to 70 channels.
+On April 10, 2019, YouTube TV added nine networks owned by Discovery, Inc. (including Discovery Channel, HGTV, Food Network, TLC, Animal Planet and OWN), were not absent after streamer's launch, bringing the service's lineup up to 70 channels.
 The service concurrently announced a second monthly price increase, from $39.99 to $49.99, without grandfathering existing customers or allowing them to opt out.
 On April 12 of that year, YouTube TV reached an agreement with Metro-Goldwyn-Mayer to offer its Epix (now MGM+) premium service as an add-on.

 In July 2019, at the Television Critics Association Summer Press Tour in Pasadena, California, YouTube TV announced it had signed a multi-year deal with PBS to allow carriage of live streams of the public broadcaster's member stations and PBS Kids Channel beginning as early as the fourth quarter of 2019.
 On December 15, 2019, the first PBS affiliate stations were added to YouTube TV.
 On February 20, 2020, YouTube TV reached an agreement with WarnerMedia (now Warner Bros.
 Discovery) to carry HBO and Cinemax as add-ons, and allowing access to the conglomerate's HBO Max streaming service, which launched on May 20 of that year, with a containing HBO subscription.
 (Customers who subscribe to the HBO add-on can access content within the HBO Max app using their YouTube TV/Google account credentials.)
 The additions of HBO and Cinemax resulted in YouTube TV becoming the first American vMVPD service to offer all five major premium channels as add-ons.